Fix: An error has occurred while launching the game COD MW2 / Warzone

 Navigating to Game Settings

-4. Untick the Additional command line arguments checkbox to remove the command line options.
+4. Uncheck Additional command line arguments to remove all custom options.

 Warzone Command Line Options